davenaylor/postie/readme.txt

 To strip off stuff that they add at the end of a message, end your post with :end

+= How can I add custom attachment icons? =

+Simply upload the icons you want to the postie/icons/custom directory.
+You must name the icons according to the following scheme:
+<filetype>-<size>.png

+For example, for word documents, you could use:
+`doc-32.png`
+for a 32x32 pixel icon.
+(You can actually create any size icon you want, but if you name it 32, then it will only be used if you select to use size 32 icons)

+See the other directories in icons for more examples.

+Currently the following filetypes are supported:

+* doc - microsoft word (including docx)
+* ppt - microsoft powerpoint (including pptx)
+* xls - microsoft excel (including xlsx)
+* numbers - iWork numbres spreadsheet
+* pages - iWork pages document
+* key - iWork keynote presentation
+* pdf - portable document format
+* rtf - rich text format
+* txt - plain text document

 == CHANGELOG ==

 = 1.3.0 (2009.07.xx) =